- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 When to apply

-Note that you can’t apply for your SIN before coming to Canada since you need to show your work permit, which will be issued when you go through immigration at the border.
+In short, as soon as possible after landing in Canada.
+Note that you can’t apply for your SIN before coming to Canada since you need to show your work permit, which will only be issued when you go through immigration at the border.

 Documents to provide

-A secondary supporting document will be required if the name you use is different from the name on your main ID document.
+As a temporary resident, you must provide your IEC work permit and your passport.
+Students must provide their study permit.
+A secondary supporting document will be required if the name you use is different from the name on your passport.

 What address should I use?